Doctoral programs at CEU are fully funded study programs with a standard duration of 4 years that award a US and an Austrian degree.

-The department especially welcomes students with PhD dissertation research that contributes to:
+The department especially welcomes students onto the Doctor of Philosophy in Comparative History program who have PhD dissertation research that contributes to:

 - the integration of the study of different layers of historical processes (social, cultural, economic, political)